 Muqriz is currently reading law at Universiti Tekonologi MARA, and is in his final year.
 Having joined the debate club since high school at St John's Institution, he is very passionate about debating from the start, and has been actively involved in the Malaysian debating circuit ever since.
 He was part of the team that hosted the World Universities Debating Championship in Malaysia which had an aim to ensure that international debating became an essential part of the circuit, and chaired the United Asians Debating Union in 2018.
 Ever since then, he has been teaching debates and public speaking in his free time, primarily to institutions with grassroots debating societies, ensuring that access to debating is spread across the nation.

-Jesryna recently graduated with a First Class Honours in Jurisprudence (Law) from the University of Oxford, where she studied on a full academic scholarship.
-She is currently studying for her Bar Practice Course in London, and is a member of the Honourable Society of Lincoln’s Inn.
+Jesryna graduated with a First Class Honours in Jurisprudence (Law) from the University of Oxford, where she studied on a full academic scholarship and went on to complete the UK Bar.
+She is currently a legal associate at a leading law firm in Malaysia.
 Over the past couple of years, Jesryna has tutored students looking to study law at top UK universities, guiding them on all aspects of the admissions process.
 Her goal has been to breakdown and demystify the admissions process, while showing applicants that the process is not as daunting as it may initially seem.
 Through tailor-made approaches to the needs of individual students, she hopes to be able to support applicants in achieving their goals.

 Emily graduated with a triple first class Bachelor's degree in law from the University of Cambridge, having ranked fourth in her year out of 212 students.
 She is currently training as a barrister in the UK and will be enrolling on the LLM course at Harvard Law School in 2021.
 She thinks that law can be approached and studied creatively, contrary to the caricature of dryness that people attribute to it.
 To make sure she keeps up her creativity and approaches law with an imaginative mind, she reads a lot outside of her degree.
 Emily scored 10A* in IGCSE and 4A* in A-Levels.
 She was awarded the National Award for Highest Cumulative Mark across 8 Cambridge IGCSEs in 2015.

-Wan Ting is an English teacher with over 7 years of experience and has a degree in English Language and graduated from Tunku Abdul Rahman University with an English Language degree.
+Wan Ting is an English teacher with over 7 years of experience and graduated from Tunku Abdul Rahman University with an English Language degree.
 Formerly a discipline teacher and Head of Department for a private school, she is familiar with secondary level English exams for IGCSE and GCE.
 A proponent of critical thinking, she believes that an enriching environment is necessary to promote better learning, and thus strives to create a classroom where students can express themselves and discuss their ideas.
 She writes on the side, and also indulges in artistic pursuits like drawing, sewing and resin craft.
 In 2021, Wan Ting has completed University of Oxford’s Critical Reading Course.

 Born and raised in England by two wonderful parents, Andrew received quality education in a local grammar school, followed by a degree in Engineering at Oxford University.
 Since graduating from Oxford, he and his wife have settled in Malaysia to raise their beautiful daughter.
 Andrew used to work as a teacher, specialising in Math and Further Math, but now works as a pastor in the church.
 Although he seldom gets much time to himself, he enjoys reading during those moments.

-A passionate London School of Economics graduate in Mathematics and Economics, Ethan is currently a risk management consultant.
+A passionate London School of Economics and Political Science graduate in Mathematics and Economics, Ethan is currently a risk management consultant.
 He is looking to tutor IGCSE Mathematics, Additional-Mathematics and A-Level Mathematics whilst exploring real world application/occurrences of Mathematics.